 Doctoral students, please talk to your advisor ASAP about whether you will need to TA and, if so, at what percentage (25% or 50%).

-Advisers or course instructors often encourage students to apply to TA for a specific course, but this is not a job offer.
-ONLY the department makes the official job offer.
+Advisors or course instructors often encourage students to apply to TA for a specific course, but this is not a job offer.
+ONLY the Department makes the official job offer.

 Applicants should not start TAing a course until they have received an official appointment letter from the department and replied to it to accept the position.